AlberTJ97/codetalk/README.md

 ### CI/CD

 - The CI and CD are in Github Actions
-- We run the precommit script before each commit using Husky.
 - The CI runs for both acceptance/unitary and integration tests with a real database.
 - After all tests passed, then the API is re-deployed

 ## 📲 Contact

-The project was mainly developed by [Alberto González](https://github.com/AlberTJ97) and [Daniel Ramos](https://github.com/DanielRamosAcosta) from [Acid Tango](https://acidtango.com/) with ❤️ and 💪
+The project was mainly developed by [Alberto González](https://github.com/AlbertoGonzalezAlvarez) and [Daniel Ramos](https://github.com/DanielRamosAcosta) from [Acid Tango](https://acidtango.com/) with ❤️ and 💪